 In a recession you need to learn how to cut these costs and learn how to make your money work for you (or go further).
 Living frugally and making smart choices with your money is the answer.

-Lowering your food costs
+Lowering your food costs during a recession

 The average family spends over $800 a month on groceries and a portion of it goes to waste.
 Learn some great money saving tricks with The Grocery Budget Workshop.
 Like how to cut your grocery budget in half and still eat well.